-One of our most popular and often-requested services, WordPress Monthly Maintenance and SEO is a good fit for anyone with a WordPress website.
+One of our most popular and often-requested services, WordPress Maintenance and SEO is a good fit for anyone with a WordPress website.
+We measure what matters and keep your site healthy for the long run.

 Your WordPress website is a valuable asset worth maintaining.